-The general growth in house prices has caused real IHT worries.
-This is because retaining the family home in the estate when it is often the largest asset could result in an IHT liability of up to 40%.
+The general growth in house prices has caused real IHT worries because retaining the family home in the estate when it is often the largest asset could result in an IHT liability of up to 40%.
 At the same time, finding a way to deal with it efficiently for IHT is difficult because individuals need a place to live.
-The government has introduced measures to reduce the problem for many families.
-Please contact us for details.
+The Residential Nil Rate Band (RNRB) is an additional nil rate band which may be available where a residence is passed on death to direct descendants such as a child or a grandchild.
+This band is $\pounds175,000$ in 2020/21.
+The additional band can only be used in respect of one residential property which has, at some point, been a residence of the deceased.